scmscomb/scmscomb.github.io/index.md

 ## Past Talks from this Semester
 Check [past talks](past) for the full list of past talks with all details.

+### June 3, 2022: [Ziqing Xiang](http://ziqing.org/) (Academia Sinica/Southern University of Science and Technology)
+_**Line graphs over the binary field**_

+Abstract: There are two natural ways to project the set of natural numbers to {0, 1}: (1) mapping 0 to 0 and all positive integers to 1; (2) mapping all even natural numbers to 0 and all odd natural numbers to 1.
+These two projections lead to two different definitions of line graphs of multigraphs (loops and parallel edges allowed), and we mainly focus on the latter one in this talk.
+We will discuss their forbidden subgraph characterization, edge clique partition, linear time reconstruction algorithm, and good vertex orderings.
+If time permits, we will also discuss their connections with Euler quadratic form, reflection groups and root systems.

 ### May 20, 2022: [Lina Li](https://sites.google.com/view/linali/) (University of Waterloo)
 _**The chromatic number of triangle-free hypergraphs**_  [video](https://www.bilibili.com/video/BV1ug411o7SP/)